Back to Scaling Python Applications guides

 Quit the server with CONTROL-C.

-Navigate to http://localhost:8000/ in your preferred web browser to view the todo_app application in action:
+Navigate to http://localhost:8000/ in your browser to access the To-Do app:

 Once you click the Save button, you should see the newly added item on the homepage: